She asks me, “What do I have to be thankful for?”

 So be thankful when you have and when you don’t have.
 Both experiences are rich with lessons.

-This holiday season, take these reminders with you when you find yourself wondering how to feel grateful for your life:
+Take these reminders with you when you find yourself wondering how to feel grateful for your life:

 Problems and setbacks may temporarily steal your happiness, but never your joy.
 Always come back to your center.